microprediction/timemachines/README.md

 # Installation

 Please use a virtual env or a new conda environement.
+This is reasonable advice in general but particularly so here, given all the dependencies of various timeseries packages out there.
+Failure to use a virtual environment could leave you in a real [mess](https://xkcd.com/1987/).

 ## Install on python virtual environment
 See the reasonable intro to venv [here](https://medium.com/swlh/how-to-setup-your-python-projects-1eb5108086b1)) if you are not familiar.
-Given all the dependencies of various timeseries packages out there, failure to use a virtual environment could leave you in a real [mess](https://xkcd.com/1987/).

     pip install --upgrade pip
     pip install --upgrade numpy